asyaharoyan/hangman/README.md

 + NONE

 ### To check all the validations in the code try:
- + Input a number with name or anything which is not a letter
+ + Input a number with a name or anything which is not a letter
  + Input just a one letter
- + Try to input any other letter than beeing asked to start/restart the game
+ + Try to input any other letter than being asked to start/restart the game
  + Try to guess the same letter twice
  + Try to guess anything else which is not a letter
  + Guess 2 letters instead of one

- The game gives a responce accordingly to help the user through the game.
+ The game gives a response accordingly to help the user through the game.

 ## Deployment
-The project had been deployed by usin Code Institute's mock terminal for Heroku.
+The project was deployed by using Code Institute's mock terminal for Heroku.
-Before the deployment colorama has been installed to be able to use in Heroku also.
+Before the deployment Colorama has been installed to be able to use in Heroku also.
 It had been installed using the command in the terminal "pip3 freeze > requirements.txt"

-The steps for deployment were following:
+The steps for deployment were the following:
   + Log in to Heroku
   + Create a new app in Heroku
   ![Create APP](media/app.png)
   + Name the app and choose the relevant location
   ![Name App](media/name-app.png)
   + Go to settings
-  + Add buildpacks, first Python and next node.js
+  + Add build packs, first Python and next node.js
   ![Add builpacks](media/builpack.png)
   + Go to deploy
   + Choose a deployment method GitHub
   + Connect to the repository
-  + Enable Automatic Deploys to update the project along the coding
+  + Enable Automatic Deploys to update the project along with the coding
   ![Deployment](media/deployment.png)